ruanyl/universal-data-loader/example-3-cache.md

----
-description: >-
 Configure how much time the data will be valid before making another api call to fetch fresh data
----

 # Example 3: cache